Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 While revisions specify only the data updates relative to _previous_ revision, the user should be able to fetch the full dataset snapshot (at this particular revision).
 This snapshot is a dataset accumulated by replaying all revisions in order.

+### Change

+Each [revision](#revision) has a change attached (at the moment only one change per revision is supported).
+The change specifies a set of records to append, retract, or correct in the [dataset](##dataset) resulting from previous revisions.
+Change can have only one data file attached.

 ### Dataset

 Dataset is the accumulation of all changes added with successive [revisions](#revision), up to a particular revision.
 To avoid ambiguities, we can specify: dataset of series "S", release "A" at revision "N".